usf-cs272-spring2023/homework-LoggerSetup-template/README.md

 Configure the root logger to output `INFO` messages and higher to the console and `ALL` messages to the log file.
 Configure the class-specific `LoggerSetup` logger to output `FATAL` messages to the console (none to the log file).
 The log file should be named `debug.log` and saved in the current working directory.
 You can use the example configuration files from lecture as a starting point.

-Only output the level (unchanged), message, and **short** error message (if appropriate) to the console.
+Only output the logging level (unchanged), message, and **short** error message (if appropriate) to the console.
 The expected console output should look like:

 ```
 Root Logger: